michaelpawlus/michaelpawlus.github.io/_posts/2016-04-29-giving-vehicle-analysis.md

 My approach to problems like this is to get a decent sized set of data points together based on intuition like the ones described and then create a really quick model.
 I will skip the modelling code here for now but it is in my [fundraising analytics](https://github.com/michaelpawlus/fundraising_analytics) folder along with the data set that I used.

+This next part is just the report out from the model.
+I cannot seem to hide it so just scroll through this to get to the plots.

 {% highlight text %}